 NVIDIA DRIVE Platform Docker Containers

-Docker containers encapsulate an executable package that is intended to accomplish a specific task or set of tasks.
-These tasks can range from flashing a connected embedded device to a complete embedded development environment.
+Docker containers provide an executable package designed to accomplish a set of specific tasks, ranging from flashing a connected embedded device to a complete embedded development environment.
 Docker simplifies and accelerates development workflows, freeing developers to focus on application development instead of environment configuration and setup.
-Any host with the Docker runtime installed, such as a developer's or a public cloud instance, can run a Docker container.
+Any host with the Docker runtime installed, such as a developer's or a public cloud instance, can run a container.

-The DRIVE Platform Docker Containers are available via the NVIDIA GPU Cloud (NGC) Docker Repository and access is managed through membership in NVIDIA Developer Programs.
+NVIDIA DRIVE™ Platform Docker Containers are available through NVIDIA GPU Cloud (NGC) Docker Repository, and access is managed through membership in NVIDIA Developer Programs.

 Host Independence